 31.01 Bereavement Leave

 It is recognized by the parties that the circumstances which call for leave in respect of bereavement are based on individual circumstances.
-On request, the Employer may, after considering the particular circumstances involved, grant leave with or without pay for a period greater than and/or in a manner different than that provided above, and such request shall not be unreasonably denied.
+On request, the Employer may, after considering the particular circumstances involved (for example, travel needs), grant leave with or without pay for a period greater than and/or in a manner different than that provided above, and such request shall not be unreasonably denied.

 An employee may be eligible for compassionate care leave in accordance with the terms of The Saskatchewan Employment Act to provide care or support to a member of the employee’s family who has a serious medical condition with a significant risk of death.

 Employees summoned for jury service shall be entitled to a leave of absence without loss of pay or benefits, sufficient for the purpose of the discharge of the Employee’s jury duties.